angwonson/basic-crud-pattern-perl/README.md

 - developer can edit, assign tickets
 - plain user can create tickets, list tickets, and comment on them (no role in roles DB - all users are "user" role)
 - anonymous user can see home page, contact, about-us, login, and create new ticket
+- Charlie and Bob can see the delete button on the list page - this is intentional.
+They will get 'Permission Denied' error.

 ## Instructions
 - The instructions I received for this project are in the INSTRUCTIONS.md file.